seananderson/citations-talk/README.md

 When you're taking notes, you'll understand and remember the content of papers better if you put the main points into your own words.
 You'll also be less likely to accidentally use somebody else's phrasing as your own.

-But, sometimes it's helpful to copy quotes from papers.
+But, sometimes it's helpful to copy quotes from papers into your notes.
 Develop a system so that you always know whether your notes are in your own words or somebody else's.
 Maybe always put quotation marks around quotes.
 Or put quotations in italics.
+If in doubt, Google the phrase or assume you copied it.

 Be especially careful if you're taking notes while reading another paper's introduction, since you are unlikely to cite that paper for the content of the note.